 All: And also with you.

 A Reading from the letter of St Paul to the Church in Corinth

 I want to remind you, brothers, how our fathers were all guided by a cloud above them and how they all passed through the sea.
 They were all baptised into Moses in this cloud and in this sea; all ate the same spiritual food and all drank the same spiritual drink, since they all drank from the spiritual rock that followed them as they went, and that rock was Christ.
 In spite of this, most of them failed to please God and their corpses littered the desert.

 This is the Word of the Lord

 Do you remember your baptism?
 What does the priest pour over the head of a person during a baptism?
 Why does he use water?
 Why not something like sand?
 Be prepared for some really silly answers!
 What do we use water for?
 For drinking and for cleaning.
 Discuss what would happen if we have no water.
 Discuss what happens if there is too much water.

 Can you remember two stories in the Bible where there was lots of water?
 The crossing of the Red Sea and the Flood.
 In each, take the children through the story, emphasising that in each case, the water drowned the baddies and saved the good people.

-The concept of water cleansing and giving life isn’t all that difficult to impart to the children if you parallel it with simple everyday examples.
-Take your time to explain if necessary, as understanding this will help them grasp next week’s imagery of light.
+The concept of repentance isn’t all that difficult to impart to the children if you parallel it with simple everyday examples.
+Take your time to explain if necessary, as understanding this will help them grasp next week’s idea of forgiveness.